forcedotcom/project-force/README.md

 ## Description of Files and Directories

 `pf-app`:
 	This is the directory where all of the metadata for the app is contained.
-It is currently in Metadata API format, and would need to be converted using `sfdx force:mdapi:convert` before it can be deployed to a release org.
+It is currently in the Salesforce DX source format, and would need to be converted using `sfdx force:source:convert` before it can be deployed to a release org.

 `config`:
 	This is the directory where the scratch org configuration JSON file, `project-scratch-def.json`, lives.
 Edit this file to match your personal preferences.